stefanwalther/deploy-docker-swarm/local-bash/README.md

 - [ ] Expose configuration to be arguments (or not?!)
 - [ ] If there is not default docker-machine, then we run into troubles.
 - [ ] Test on Windows
+- [ ] Use labels to get the UI-address of each service

 ## Reference links